MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 - [Microsoft Syntex - SharePoint Advanced Management](advanced-management.md)

-## Site lifecycle management policies
+## Site lifecycle management

-You can create a policy that automates the detection of inactive sites and initiates a workflow that notifies site owners via email.
+You can create an inactive site policy that automates the detection of site activity and initiates a workflow that notifies site owners via email.
 Site owners can then confirm the active status of a site.

+### Types of inactive site policies

+When configuring a site lifecycle policy, you can choose between a **simulation policy** or an **active policy**.

+The **simulation policy** runs once and generates a report based on the configured parameters.
+If the policy fails, the admin should delete it and create a new simulation policy.
+A simulation policy can be converted to an active policy.

+The **active policy** runs monthly, generating reports and sending notifications to respective owners to attest their detected inactive site.
+If an active policy fails during a particular month, it will run again on the next schedule.

 ### Site owner notifications